Chinese developers seek alternative financing as investors grow wary

 "This is hurting the cash flows of the smaller players," she said.

-The market stresses ultimately could lead to the reshaping of the property development sector, said Kenneth Hoi, chief executive of Powerlong Real Estate Holdings Ltd (1238.HK), a mid-sized commercial developer.
+The market stresses ultimately could lead to the reshaping of the property development sector, said Kenneth Hoi, chief executive of Powerlong Real Estate Holdings Ltd, a mid-sized commercial developer.